MUTEMA J: This

 into an application in terms of Article 34 of the Model Law.

-an application under Article 34 of the Model Law must be made in
+application under Article 34 of the Model Law must be made in terms

-terms of Order 32 and not Order 33 of the High Court Rules, 1971 was
+of Order 32 and not Order 33 of the High Court Rules, 1971 was put

 and Anor v Mupamhadzi

-is contended, for the appellants, that they were perfectly within
+contended for the appellants that they were perfectly within their

-decision of the arbitrator in terms of Order 33 Rule 256 of the High
+decision of the arbitrator in terms of Order 33 r 256 of the High

 Court Rules since there is nothing in that rule which precluded them